VA Residual Income Charts and Guidelines

 Your FICO credit score and credit report contain important information, but those are not the only areas lenders examine.
 Lenders also consider your residual income.

-Residual income is the money left after you pay your monthly debt obligations.
-These obligations include car payments, mortgages, student loans and credit card bills.
-After these payments, you can spend your residual income on personal expenses, such as gas, groceries and entertainment.
+Residual income is the amount of money that remains after all monthly debt obligations have been paid.
+These obligations include your mortgage, car payments, student loans and credit card bills.
+Once you have made these payments, your residual income is available for personal expenses, such as groceries, clothing and entertainment.

 The VA might also refer to your residual income as your “balance available for family support.”